Ars-Digitale/java-21-study-guide/docs/module-07/threads.md

 This chapter introduces **threads** from first principles and explains how they are modeled and used in Java 21.

-It builds the conceptual foundation required for understanding concurrency, synchronization, and the Java Concurrency API covered in next chapter.
+It builds the conceptual foundation required for understanding concurrency, synchronization, and the Java Concurrency API covered in the next chapter.

 ## Threads, Processes, and the Operating System